-Rise to the highest levels of advanced practice in the Doctor of Nursing Practice distance learning program, which focuses on two programs of focus in becoming a nurse practitioner: family and individual, or psychiatric and mental health.
+Rise to the highest levels of advanced practice in the Doctor of Nursing Practice distance learning program, which focuses on two options for specialty in becoming a nurse practitioner: family or psychiatric and mental health.

 Nursing – Doctor of Nursing Practice (D.N.P.)

-Candidates in the Doctor of Nursing Practice program at Montana State are trained to become advanced practice registered nurses in an innovative program that blends distance learning with on-campus visits, clinical experience and a scholarly project that acts as the capstone to the degree.
-Candidates are able to select two areas of specialty: Family/Individual or Psychiatric/Mental Health, both of which offer educational preparation and exciting opportunities to practice in rural and frontier areas of Montana.
+Candidates in the Doctor of Nursing Practice program at Montana State are educated to become advanced practice registered nurses in an innovative program that blends distance learning with on-campus visits, clinical experience and scholarly projects.
+Candidates are able to select two areas of specialty: Family Nurse Practitioner or Psychiatric/Mental Health Nurse Practitioner, both of which offer educational preparation and exciting opportunities to practice in rural and frontier areas of Montana.
 At the conclusion of their degree, the candidates will be prepared to sit for national nurse practitioner certification exams tailored for their focus of choice.

 Rural Health Outreach